Colep39/Colep39/README.md

 Most of my work can be found in my <strong>pinned repositories below</strong>, showcasing full-stack applications, backend logic, and data-driven projects.

-<strong>Currently:</strong>
-Working as a Junior Engineer for SinglePoint Global.

 ---

 ## Core Skills & Technologies